 A crucial part of home ownership is proper maintenance, and that includes keeping your home dry and free of moisture-related problems.
 This is especially important if you live in an area prone to precipitation and high levels of humidity.
 Even if groundwater isn’t leaking into your home, having high levels of humidity can still lead to moisture-related problems.
-While it’s easy to monitor the living spaces of your home, you should also keep an eye on the humidity of your lower-level space, whether it’s a basement or a crawl space.
-But by choosing the right dehumidifier, you’ll be able to take control of those humidity levels.
+While it’s easy to monitor the living spaces of your home, it is just as important to monitor the humidity levels of your lower-level space, whether it’s a basement or a crawl space.

-Fortunately, there are a variety of dehumidifier models that can help you control the humidity levels of your basement or crawl space.
-By keeping the air in your lower level dry, dehumidification prevents moisture from gaining a foothold in your home.
+Fortunately, there are dehumidifiers that can help you control the humidity levels of your basement or crawl space.
+By keeping the air in your lower level dry, it prevents moisture from gaining a foothold in your home.
 And, as you’ll soon discover, this will help keep your upstairs dry and comfortable as well.

 But not every dehumidifier is the same.
 There are factors to consider before determining which dehumidifier is right for your basement or crawl space.

 Let’s explore the role that dehumidifiers play and how to best choose one for your basement or crawl space—by the end of this article, you should know how to properly select one to keep the air quality of your lower level (and upper levels) nice and dry.